djinn-ci/djinn/docs/user/offline-runner.md

 ## Configuration Locations

-For the offline runner, driver configuration sits in the `driver.toml` file.
+For the offline runner, driver configuration sits in the `driver.conf` file.
 By default this is expected to be in the user config directory.
 Detailed below is where the file will be found on the different operating systems,

 **Unix**

-If non-empty then `$XDG_CONFIG_HOME` is used, and the fullpath would be `$XDG_CONFIG_HOME/djinn/driver.toml`.
-Otherwise it will use `~/.config/djinn/driver.toml`.
+If non-empty then `$XDG_CONFIG_HOME` is used, and the fullpath would be `$XDG_CONFIG_HOME/djinn/driver.conf`.
+Otherwise it will use `~/.config/djinn/driver.conf`.

 **Darwin**

-On Darwin the path used will be, `$HOME/Library/Application Support/djinn/driver.toml`.
+On Darwin the path used will be, `$HOME/Library/Application Support/djinn/driver.conf`.

 **Windows**